anchit-chandran/how-to-compsci-msc/README.md

 - Learn Python, project is group to code a simple Python project
     - should learn and be comfortable with Python before course starts.
 You technically don't need to but you will not be good enough for job interviews if you can't learn that yourself
 - your group will make or break your grade unfortunately
+- if you are confident with Python, use this as an opportunity to act as a group leader.

 ### COMP0068 - Computer Architecture and Operating Systems